jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 So far, we have explained the relationship between Machine Learning techniques and regression models.
 Subsequently, important basic knowledge about model size and model accuracy influencing factors was provided.
-Next, this knowledge should be applied to the problem of #gl_("ld").
+Next, this knowledge should be applied to the problem of #gls("ld").
-As mentioned before, #gl_("ld") is mathematically nothing other than a regression or interpolation task.
+As mentioned before, #gls("ld") is mathematically nothing other than a regression or interpolation task.
 The difference between regression and interpolation is that in interpolation, each individual support point must be hit, whereas this is optional in regression.
 This can be imagined as follows: in interpolation models, it is particularly important that the support points, which represent the data points from the training dataset, reproduce the known output as accurately as possible.
 In other words, the known output must be hit exactly.